slatron/slatron.github.io/_posts/2025-09-07-ygcto-episode-4-chrysalis.md

 <em>Sucka lazer punch always stings</em>
 </div>

-The triangle that signifies nothing
+The triangle that signifies all things Minbari

 <div class="image-plus-caption">
 <img src="/ms_assets/images/bab5/ep4/meaningless-triangle.jpg" alt="They use this to floss between their what?">
-<em>JMS bailed on the triangle Minbari symbols by season 2</em>
+<em>This means something... this is important</em>
 </div>

 Sinclair gives a wistful stare with his bride-to-be